wildflower0613/All_Categories/README.md

 ﻿#  Price Extraction Program for Books to Scrape

 ## Description
 This project provides a useful web-scraping tool to monitor book prices on-demand from rival book sellers.
-Aside from prices, this tool can investigate additional spects such as book prices,rating, title, etc.
+Aside from prices, this tool can investigate additional product information such as book prices,rating, title, etc.

 ## Installation
 -Create the virtual environment: